 Instructional sessions take place during five weekend sessions.
 Each KDP Fellow is expected to work in conjunction with either the KDP office, a local Democratic organization, or a campaign for a minimum of 20 hours per month.
 As a capstone project, KDP Fellows develop and implement a project of their choosing.

-The goal of the Fellowship is to develop leadership from the rising American electorate in politically strategic areas in rural and urban Kansas.
-We will mentor and grow emerging talent in the Kansas Democratic Party by fostering an in-depth understanding of the political process, strengthening the depth of the party, and building up local progressive organizations.
-At the conclusion of the experience, each KDP Fellow will be equipped to significantly contribute to issue-based or political campaigns and participate in the decision-making and management of local and county Democratic organizations.
+The goal of the Fellowship is to develop leadership from the rising Kansas electorate in politically strategic areas in rural and urban Kansas.
+We mentor and grow emerging talent in the Kansas Democratic Party by fostering an in-depth understanding of the political process, strengthening the depth of the party, and building up local progressive organizations.

 Training sessions include: